aisiklar/login-signup-module/devNotes.md

      - [x]  time for registration
       - [ ] user-specific data, which can be submitted after signing up, signing in at the landing page after registration
 - [x] hash the password and save the hashed key to the db.
 (Done for the backend side. a new priority-3 level item is added for front end side)
+- [ ] ALTN-1: after signing up, directing to another page, for ex directing to landing page, where the user can see her data)
+- [ ] ALTN-2: after signing up, directing to another page, for ex directing to login page, where the user can login!)
-- [ ] After signing up, user will login with her credentials.
+- [ ] After signing up, user will be able to login with her credentials.
 - [ ] After signing in, user will see her data in the signin page, and submit / modify her data in the related fields.
   * name
   * age
   * work definition
   * company
+  * email and password
   * etc...
-- [ ] session / accounts page according to the account info (after signing up, directing to another page, for ex. login page.
-After logging in, directing to landing page, where the user can see her data)
-- [ ] user will change the email and password (modifications on the db)
 - [ ] user should be able to erase her account (erase from the database)

 ### 3rd priority - optional items